 Physics Courses (PHYS)

 PHYS 101 Physics and Society (3)

 A discussion of the concepts which unify our experience with the physical world.
 Topics are presented at an introductory level for the student with little or no background in physical science.
 Science related topics of special interest are discussed.
 Examples include: alternatives for energy production and conservation; radiation, its effect and applications; and ethical decisions in the application of new scientific discoveries.
-Three lectures weekly with demonstrations and discussions.
+Weekly lectures include demonstrations and discussions.
 Every semester.